AlphaHydrae/multi_redis/README.md

 $redis = Redis.new
 $redis.set 'key1', 'foo'
 $redis.set 'key2', 'bar'
-$redis.set 'key3', 'baz'

-# Create a redis operation, i.e. an operation that performs redis calls.
+# Create a redis operation, i.e. an operation that performs redis calls, for the first method.
 do_stuff = MultiRedis::Operation.new do

-  # Multi blocks will be run atomically in a MULTI/EXEC.
+  # Pipelined blocks will be run in a command pipeline.
   # All redis commands will return futures inside this block, so you can't use the values immediately.
-  # Store futures in the provided data object for later use.
-  multi do |mr|
+  pipelined do |mr|
-    mr.data.value1 = $redis.get 'key1'
+    $redis.get 'key1'
-    mr.data.value2 = $redis.getset 'key2', 'newvalue'
   end

-  # Run blocks are executed after the previous multi block (or blocks) are completed and all futures have been resolved.
+  # This run block will be executed after the pipelined block is completed and all futures have been resolved.
-  # The data object now contains the values of the futures you stored.
+  # The #last_results method of the Multi Redis context will return the results of all redis calls in the pipelined block.
   run do |mr|
-    "value 1 is #{mr.data.value1}, value 2 is #{mr.data.value2}"
+    mr.last_results[0]   # => "foo"
   end
 end

-# The return value of the operation is that of the last run block.
+# The return value of the operation is that of the last block.
-result = do_stuff.execute   #=> "value 1 is foo, value 2 is bar"
+result = do_stuff.execute   #=> "foo"

-# Create the other redis operation.
+# Create the redis operation for the other method.
 do_other_stuff = MultiRedis::Operation.new do

   multi do |mr|
-    mr.data.value = $redis.get 'key3'
+    $redis.get 'key2'
   end

   run do |mr|
-    "hey #{mr.data.value}"
+    mr.last_results[0]   #=> "bar"
   end
 end

-result = do_other_stuff.execute   #=> "hey baz"
+result = do_other_stuff.execute   #=> "bar"
 ```

 The two operations can still be executed separately like before, but they can also be combined through Multi Redis: